Annealing glasses by cyclic shear deformation: Model and Methods

-The initial liquid configurations are generated {\it via} equilibrium molecular dynamics ($MD$) simulation at temperature ($T=0.466$).
-Then, these configurations are subjected to oscillatory shear deformations for a range of temperatures, strain rates and amplitudes.
-The relaxation time from the equilibrium MD simulation is denoted as $\tau$, whereas the times in the NEMD simulations are denoted by $t^{*}$.
-The applied strain $\gamma (t)$ is of the form $\gamma(t) = \gamma_{max} \sin(\omega t)$, where $\omega$ is the frequency, and $\gamma_{max}$ is amplitude of strain.
-The strain rates $\dot\gamma$ reported are the strain rate values at the initial time of each cycle, {\it i. e.} $\dot\gamma = \gamma_{max} \omega$.
-We consider $N = 4000$ particles at the reduced density $\rho = 1.2$ and perform simulations for a range of temperatures ($T\in[0.2,0.4]$) across the Kauzmann temperature estimated in previous work to be ($T_{K}\approx0.3$), shear rates ($\dot\gamma(0)\in[10^{-6},10^{-3}]$), and strain amplitudes ($\gamma_{max}$).
-Cycles of strain, $0 \rightarrow \gamma_{max} \rightarrow 0 \rightarrow -\gamma_{max} \rightarrow 0$, are applied repeatedly over many cycles.
-We perform conjugate gradient minimization on the simulated configurations to obtain energy minimum configurations (inherent structures).
-We evaluate the potential energy of sheared liquid configurations and inherent structures ($IS$), and stress anisotropy and two dimensional pair correlation functions to characterize their anisotropy, if present.
+The initial liquid configurations are generated {\it via} equilibrium molecular dynamics (MD) simulation (typically, at temperature $T=0.466$).
+Then, these configurations are subjected to oscillatory shear deformations for a range of temperatures, strain rates and amplitudes, solving the SLLOD equations:

+\beq \dot{{\bf p}}_i = { {\bf F}_i \over m} - {\bf p}_i. {\bf \nabla} {\bf v} - \alpha(t) ~ {\bf p}_i \eeq where the strain rate tensor has only the $xy$ component being non-zero, and given by $\gamma_{xy}(t) = \gamma_{max} \sin(\omega t)$, where $\omega$ is the frequency, and $\gamma_{max}$ is the amplitude of strain.
+The strain rates $\dot\gamma$ reported are the strain rate values at the initial time of each cycle, {\it i.e.} $\dot\gamma = \gamma_{max} \omega$.
+The friction coefficient $\alpha$ depends on the thermostat used.
+The relaxation time from the equilibrium MD simulation is denoted as $\tau$, whereas the time in the NEMD simulation is denoted by $t$.
+We consider $N = 4000$ particles at the reduced density $\rho = 1.2$ and perform simulations for a range of temperatures ($T\in[0.1,0.4]$) across the Kauzmann temperature estimated in previous work to be ($T_{K}\approx0.3$), shear rates ($\dot\gamma \in[10^{-6},10^{-3}]$), and strain amplitudes ($\gamma_{max}$) up to $0.06$.
+We perform conjugate gradient minimization on the simulated (stroboscopic) configurations to obtain energy minimum configurations (inherent structures).
+We evaluate the potential energy of sheared liquid configurations and inherent structures, stress anisotropy and two dimensional pair correlation functions to characterize their anisotropy, if present.
+The error bars on $\gamma_{max}$ indicate the grid spacing with which we sample $\gamma_{max}$.
+The error bars on energies are the standard error of the mean of block averaged energies, with $20$ block considered within the measurement window (see Appendix for additional details).

+In addition to the cyclic shear simulations, we also perform constant temperature MD simulations using the Gaussian isokinetic thermostat and employing LAMMPS \cite{plimpton1995fast} with a Nos\'e-Hoover thermostat.